 Three daily newspapers serve Melbourne: the Herald Sun (tabloid), The Age (compact) and The Australian (national broadsheet).
 There are six primary free-to-air digital television stations operating in Greater Melbourne and Geelong: ABC Victoria, (ABV), SBS Victoria (SBS), Seven Melbourne (HSV), Nine Melbourne (GTV), Ten Melbourne (ATV), C31 Melbourne (MGV) – community television.[240]
 Each station (excluding C31) broadcasts a primary channel and several multichannels.[241]
 Some digital media companies such as Broadsheet are based in and primarily serve Melbourne.

-The local councils are responsible for providing the functions set out in the Local Government Act 1989[244] such as urban planning and waste management.
+The local governments are responsible for providing the functions set out in the Local Government Act 1989[244] such as urban planning and waste management.
 Most other government services are provided or regulated by the Victorian state government, which governs from Parliament House in Spring Street.
 These include services associated with local government in other countries and include public transport, main roads, traffic control, policing, education above preschool level, health and planning of major infrastructure projects.

 Like many Australian cities, Melbourne has a high dependency on the automobile for transport,[245] particularly in the outer suburban areas where the largest number of cars are bought,[246] with a total of 3.6 million private vehicles using 22,320 km (13,870 mi) of road, and one of the highest lengths of road per capita in the world.[245]
 The early 20th century saw an increase in popularity of automobiles, resulting in large-scale suburban expansion and a tendency towards the development of urban sprawl—like all Australian cities, inhabitants would live in the suburbs and commute to the city for work.[247]
 By the mid-1950s, there were just under 200 passenger vehicles per 1000 people, and by 2013, there were 600 passenger vehicles per 1000 people.[248]

 The road network in Victoria is managed by Vicroads, as part of the Department of Transport, who oversee the planning and integration.
 Maintenance of roads is undertaken by different bodies, depending on the road.
-Local roads are maintained by local councils, while secondary and main roads are the responsibility of Vicroads.
+Local roads are maintained by local governments, while secondary and main roads are the responsibility of Vicroads.
 Major national freeways and roads integral to national trade are overseen by the Federal Government.[249]

 Today, Melbourne has an extensive network of freeways and arterial roadways.
 These are used by private vehicles, including road freight vehicles, as well as road-based public transport modes like buses and taxis.
 Major highways feeding into the city include the Eastern Freeway, Monash Freeway and West Gate Freeway (which spans the large West Gate Bridge).
 Other freeways include the Calder Freeway, Tullamarine Freeway, which is the main airport link, and the Hume Freeway, which connects Melbourne to Canberra and Sydney.
 Melbourne's middle suburbs are connected via an orbital freeway, the M80 Ring Road, which will be completed when the North East Link opens.[250]